codeheaven-io/codeheaven.io/_posts/2016-11-23-using-nexus-3-as-your-repository-part-1-maven-artifacts.markdown

 </settings>
 ```

-Put this in the `pom.xml` of your project:
+And now configure your projects.

+If you want only to download dependencies from Nexus, put this in the `pom.xml`:

 ```
 <project ...>